Your Synopsis Should Not Be These 3 Things...Written by: Michael Kim

 2) A three-sentence “TV guide” description.

 What is TV Guide?
-For those who are not familiar, TV Guide was both a magazine and a channel that displayed TV listings.
+For those who are not familiar (i.e. old enough), TV Guide was both a magazine and a channel that displayed TV listings.
 Each listing was accompanied by a short description of the program.
 Most were 1-2 lines.
-But again, this was intended for a different audience.
-In TV Guide’s case, the TV channel surfer only wants to spend a few seconds to get the gist.
+In TV Guide’s case, the TV channel surfer only wanted to spend a few seconds to get the gist of what the program was.
 The script reader has a different investment: he/she wants to know if the screenwriter has a story worth spending the next hour to two reading.
 So a synopsis barely longer than a logline really won’t do.

 Speaking of which...